ingonyama-zk/icicle/docs/docs/icicle/core.md

 # ICICLE Core

 ICICLE Core is a library written in C++/CUDA.
-All the ICICLE primitives are implemented withing ICICLE Core.
+All the ICICLE primitives are implemented within ICICLE Core.

 The Core is split into logical modules that can be compiled into static libraries using different [strategies](#compilation-strategies).
 You can then [link](#linking) these libraries with your C++ project or write your own [bindings](#writing-new-bindings-for-icicle) for other programming languages.
 If you want to use ICICLE with existing bindings please refer to [Rust](/icicle/rust-bindings) / [Golang](/icicle/golang-bindings).